Tyulis/3DSkit/doc/BFLYT.md

 This section is usually the last in the file, and contains information related to animations

-4s : Magic number ("cnt1")
+- 4s : Magic number ("cnt1")
-I  : Section size
+- I  : Section size
-I  : Section name offset, relative to the start of the section.
+- I  : Section name offset, relative to the start of the section.
 Point on a null terminated ASCII name aligned to have a length multiple of 4
-I  : Main table offset, relative to the start of the section.
+- I  : Main table offset, relative to the start of the section.
-H  : Number of parts
+- H  : Number of parts
-H  : Number of animations
+- H  : Number of animations
-I  : Parts table offset, relative to the start of the section.
+- I  : Parts table offset, relative to the start of the section.
-I  : Animations table offset, relative to the start of the section ? [supposition, maybe one table by part] {Only observed with version >= 8.0.0, conditions not sure}
+- I  : Animations table offset, relative to the start of the section ? [supposition, maybe one table by part]
-	n : Duplicate of the section name ?
+- n : Duplicate of the section name ?

 (Main table, offset defined above)
-	[24s]: Parts names, as ASCII null terminated strings padded by zeros to 24 bytes [I]  : Animation name offsets relative to the start of this table, number is number of animations defined above [n]  : Animation names, as null-terminated ASCII strings at defined offsets (Parts table, offset defined above)
+	- [24s]: Parts names, as ASCII null terminated strings padded by zeros to 24 bytes
+	- [I]  : Animation name offsets relative to the start of this table, number is number of animations defined above
+	- [n]  : Animation names, as null-terminated ASCII strings at defined offsets

+(Parts table, offset defined above)
-	[I]  : Name offsets, relative to the start of this table.
-Number is the number of parts [n]  : Parts names, as ASCII null terminated strings (Animations table, offset defined above)
+	- [I]  : Name offsets, relative to the start of this table.
+Number is the number of parts
+	- [n]  : Parts names, as ASCII null terminated strings

+(Animations table, offset defined above)
-	[I]  : Name offsets, relative to the start of this table.
-Number is the number of animations [n]  : Animation names, as ASCII null terminated strings
+	- [I]  : Name offsets, relative to the start of this table.
+Number is the number of animations
+	- [n]  : Animation names, as ASCII null terminated strings

 ## usd1 sections (USer Defined ?)

 usd1 sections give additional data about another section.
 Content is defined by the creator, and usually just follows the section it is related.
 Completed sections are usually panes, but it may also be anywhere in the file, for example just after the lyt1 section.

-4s : Magic number ("usd1")
+- 4s : Magic number ("usd1")
-I  : Section size
+- I  : Section size
-H  : Number of entries
+- H  : Number of entries
-H  : <unknown>
+- H  : <unknown>
-(Entries, number defined above)
+- (Entries, number defined above)
-	I : Entry's name offset, relative to the start of the entry.
+	- I : Entry's name offset, relative to the start of the entry.
 Links to the name encoded in ASCII, null terminated.
-	I : Data offset, relative to the start of the entry
+	- I : Data offset, relative to the start of the entry
-	H : Number of values or length of the value, depending of the data type B : Data type, see below.
+	- H : Number of values or length of the value, depending of the data type
+	- B : Data type, see below.
-	B : <unknown>
+	- B : <unknown>
-	{For data type 0, offset defined above}
+	- {For data type 0, offset defined above}
-		s : Raw data, usually a string, length defined above {For data type 1, offset defined above}
+		- s : Raw data, usually a string, length defined above
+	- {For data type 1, offset defined above}
-		[i]: Signed 32-bits integers, number defined above {For data type 2, offset defined above}
+		- [i]: Signed 32-bits integers, number defined above
+	- {For data type 2, offset defined above}
-		[f]: 32-bits single-precision floats, number defined above {For data type 3, offset defined above.
+		- [f]: 32-bits single-precision floats, number defined above
+	- {For data type 3, offset defined above.
 Only encountered in Switch files}
-		2H : <unknown>
+		- 2H : <unknown>
-		I  : <unknown>
+		- I  : <unknown>
-		I  : <unknown>.
-The offset reference is at this position I  : Number of strings
+		- I  : <unknown>.
+The offset reference is at this position
+		- I  : Number of strings
-		[I]: Strings offsets, number defined above, relative to 4 bytes before the number of strings (see above) Then null terminated strings at defined offsets
+		- [I]: Strings offsets, number defined above, relative to 4 bytes before the number of strings (see above)
+		- Then null terminated strings at defined offsets

 ## Constants